 You’ve also noticed that the marijuana growing industry is full of “miracle” products with claims of supernatural success, and one-of-a-kind exclusivity.
-All kinds of shit has been sold to growers, such as the $3000 machine that generates low-frequency sounds to “soothe marijuana leaves,” or the poisonous Paclobutrazol “bud hardener” that allegedly makes buds mature faster and grow more densely.
+All kinds of garbage has been sold to growers, such as the $3000 bizarro machine that generates low-frequency sounds to “soothe marijuana leaves,” or the poisonous Paclobutrazol “bud hardener” that allegedly makes buds mature faster and grow more densely.

-The bottom line is, it’s hard to figure out who’s making great marijuana growing stuff, and who’s making schwag.
+The bottom line is it’s hard to figure out who’s making great marijuana growing stuff, and who’s making schwag.
 And because today’s marketing is ultra-sophisticated propaganda, with paid shills and fake news used in cultivation forums, Amazon reviews, cannabis magazines, review sites, YouTube, Instagram, Facebook and other information venues, you can’t just trust all product claims or reviews.

-One of the most reliable ways is to find real growers who’ve used the product.
+One of the most reliable ways is to find successful growers who’ve used the product.
 If you see a YouTube channel promoting products, and it seems to be run by a real grower just like you, contact the grower and see how real he really is.

 Remember that many people on online cultivation forums, Instagram and YouTube are bullshitters or even paid shills.
 Even if they post videos and pictures showing big fat buds and saying those buds are from plants grown from marijuana seeds from X seed company or using X brand of nutrients, you can’t be totally sure they’re telling the truth.

 More and more hydroponics stores are dominated by the Sunlight Supply, Hawthorne, Scotts Miracle-Gro consortium.
-They’ll push Hawthorne brands such as General Hydroponics, Gavita, and Botanicare, “forgetting” to tell you that their store is in bed with the distributors and manufacturers of those products, and that they receive incentives for pushing those products.
+They push Hawthorne brands such as General Hydroponics, Gavita, and Botanicare, “forgetting” to tell you that their store is in bed with the distributors and manufacturers of those products, and that they receive incentives for pushing those products.

 Because I have Amazon Prime, which has a 30-day, no-shipping-cost return guarantee on much of the grow gear it sells, I can test products and send them back for a full refund if they’re no good.